microsoft/MIDI/get-started/midi-users/docs/midi-console.md

 midi watch
 ```

-Note that only UMP endpoints are watched for changes.
+Note that only UMP endpoints (or bytestream endpoints converted to UMP by the new USB driver and service) are watched for changes.
 The older MIDI API is not used here.
 When you want to stop watching the endpoints for changes, hit the `escape` key.

 ## Single-Endpoint Commands